dannynacker/LUCiO/README.md

 In LUCiO-Audio, audio files are segmented into 1-s windows, and each window is converted into a Lucia sourcecode row specifying oscillator frequency, luminance, and duty cycle.
 Dominant audio frequencies are folded by octave into the SLS stimulation range and encoded as Lucia oscillator cycle counts.
 Window-level RMS amplitude is mapped to luminance, while duty cycle is estimated from amplitude-envelope occupancy within each window.

 In LUCiO-Composer, users define a timed sequence directly.
 Each authored step specifies fixed or ramped frequency, luminance, and duty-cycle values for OSC1–OSC4.
 Ramps are expanded into one discrete Lucia row per control step before export.

+In LUCiO-Composer-SUN, users may additionally specify a halogen/wash-light value per authored step.
+Halogen values may be fixed or ramped and are expanded into one discrete Lucia row per control step.
+The SUN implementation uses empirically identified row-control bytes for halogen-off and halogen-on states.

 Generated files are viewable and playable in Lucia and can be resaved through the GUI as standard session/session configuration files.

 ## Technical Notes